HomeDev GuideRecipesAPI Reference

 Deploy to Azure

-The application or site must be pushed to a container registry, Azure provider, or such resource.
-There are many ways to push applications to the container registry in Azure; one way is by using Visual Studio, see Microsoft: Container Tools in Visual Studio.
+Push the application or site to a container registry, Azure provider, or similar resource.
+Visual Studio is one option: see Microsoft's Container Tools in Visual Studio.

-From version 7.7 of CMS, there is a Bootstrap feature for content.
-It works so that if there is an export package located at [SolutionDir]\App\_Data\DefaultSiteContent.episerverdata that package is imported during initialization, and a site is created.
-The Bootstrap happens only if the site does not have any previous content.
-For cloud deployment, you may want to publish the project to the cloud environment before starting a local site configured against the cloud database.
-In that case, the Bootstrap happens in the cloud environment, which is much faster (because the site and database are likely in the same data center) and also sets the SiteUrl to the cloud URL for the created site.
+CMS 7.7 introduced a content bootstrap feature.
+When an export package exists at [SolutionDir]\App_Data\DefaultSiteContent.episerverdata, CMS imports the package during initialization and creates a site.
+The bootstrap runs only if the site has no existing content.
+For cloud deployments, publish the project to the cloud environment before starting a local site that points at the cloud database.
+The bootstrap then runs in the cloud environment, which is faster because the site and database share a data center, and sets SiteUrl to the cloud URL for the new site.

 You can also transfer data to an Optimizely site running on Azure Web Apps using the Optimizely CMS export/import functionality.
 Export the start page from your local site and database and import on the site running in Azure before continuing to the next step.